T-Troll/alienfx-tools/Doc/alienfx-gui.md

 How to use it
 ```

+First, select the Fan you want to control from left list.
-Fan control is temperature sensor-driven, so first select one of the temperature sensors.
-You can also change sensor name by double-click on it.
-In case you remove sensor name (leaving it empty), it will be restored back to default BIOS one.
+Fan control is temperature sensor-driven, so select and check the sensors you want to use for fan control from sensors list.
-Then, select which fan(s) should react on its readings - you can select from none to all in any combination.
-So, select check box for fan(s) you need.

-After you doing so, currently selected fan settings will be shown at "Fan Curve" window (and the active sensor curve will be green).
+After you doing this, currently selected fan settings will be shown at "Fan Curve" window - you will see current fan boost at the top, and the fan control curve for selected sensor (green line).
+The rest of the sensors controlling the same fan marked as yellow dotted lines.
+Big green and yellow dots present temperature and proposed boost set for every sensor controlling this fan, red one show current hardware boost settings an selected sensor temperature.

 Now play with fan control curve - it defines fan boost by temperature level.
 X axle is temperature, Y axle is boost level.
-You can left click (and drag until release mouse button) into the curve window to add point or select close point (if any) to move it.
+You can left click (and drag until mouse button release) into the curve window to add point or select close point (if any) to move it.
 You can click right mouse button at the graph point to remove it.

 Please keep in mind:
 - Fan control is indirect at modern systems.
 You **can not** set exact fan RPMs, but can modify it using "boost" curves.
 - You can't remove first or last point of the curve.
 - If you move first or last point, it will keep its temperature after button release - but you can set other boost level for it.
-- Then fan controlled by more, then one sensor, boost will be set to the maximal value across them.
+- Then fan controlled by multiply sensors, boost will be set to the maximal value across them.

 ## Profiles tab